George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 - Average weekly study hours: 19.93 hours.
 For senior secondary school at GMS, students are allocated approximately 20 hours of study on average.
 - Teacher-to-student ratio: 1:65.

-Ogunode Niyi Jacob, & Ahaotu Godwin Ndubuisi, 2020 in their research noted the standard for teacher-to-student ratio as 1:40 for secondary schools.
+Ogunode Niyi Jacob, & Ahaotu Godwin Ndubuisi (2020) in their research noted the standard for teacher-to-student ratio as 1:40 for secondary schools.
 However, GMS fails to adhere to this standard, thereby joining other educational institutions in the country with overpopulated classrooms.

 - Gender distribution: 50.15% female, 49.85% male.
 There is a healthy ratio of males to females with only a slight difference in distribution.